International High School at Prospect Heights

-International High School at Prospect Heights is one of four schools on the former Prospect Heights High School campus in Brooklyn, New York.
+International High School at Prospect Heights (school code: K524) is one of four schools on the former Prospect Heights High School campus in Brooklyn, New York.
 An Empowerment School, International High addresses the needs of recent immigrant students by teaching them fluency in reading, writing and speaking.

 The International High School at Prospect Heights opened its doors to its first class in 2004, under the leadership of Alexandra Anormaliza.

+The book The New Kids: Big Dreams and Brave Journeys at a High School for Immigrant Teens was written about students at the school.